caseconsulting/vue-expense-app/unitTests/utils/README.md

 const vars = require('../utils/constants.js');
 ```

-Change the path if your Nightwatch test is not in a subfolder of `unitTests`.
+Change the relative path if your Nightwatch test is not in a subfolder of `unitTests`.

 ## Utilities